Noel Gallagher “Ray Davies is my hero”Playlist: five tracks that inspired NOEL GALLAGHER to write the music that made oasis rock ’n’ roll stars

 2 The Beatles: Hey Jude

 “The Beatles recorded so many great songs that it’s almost impossible to choose just one.
-Hey Jude isn’t even my favorite, but it had a big influence on me as a songwriter in my Oasis period.
-I can’t bear to listen to it anymore as I’ve played it to death.
+Hey Jude isn’t even my favourite, but it had a big influence on me as a songwriter in my Oasis period.
+I can’t bear to listen to it any more as I’ve played it to death.
 But I still think it’s one of the greatest songs ever made.”

 3 Sex Pistols: Pretty Vacant